0xor0ne/awesome-list/topics/wireless.md

   * [wifijammer][28]: Continuously jam all wifi clients/routers.
   * [wifiphisher][27]: The Rogue Access Point Framework.
   * [wifipumpkin3][29]: Powerful framework for rogue access point attack.
+* [esp-wifi][45]: WIP / POC for using the ESP32-C3, ESP32-S3 and ESP32 wifi
+  drivers in bare-metal Rust.
 * [USB-WiFi][24]: USB WiFi Adapter Information for Linux

 ## 802.15.4